AdrienLemaire/fandekasp.github.io/2015-09-31-habitica-habit-building-program.md

 markup language and [Emoji](http://emoji-cheat-sheet.com/) emoticons.

-The strenght of Habitica is not really its todo-list features, but the game that wraps it and the community that gives it life.
+Although its todo-list features have increased a lot over the time, I believe the strenght of Habitica, but the game that wraps it and the community that gives it life.

 As a fact, I've tried many todo-list tools before Habitica, and always gave up on them (not enough features, not intuitive, or simply because I couldn't